TeachBooks/mirror_teachbook_manual/README.md

-# Jupyter Book for teachers
+# Jupyter Book Manual

-A short introduction to Git, VSCode and Jupyter Books for teachers.
-This book is developed for teachers of the course CEGM1000 - Modelling, Uncertainty and Data for Engineers offered at the Delft University of Technology.
+A short introduction to Git, VSCode and Jupyter Books for teachers and TA's.
+Currently, this book only holds some generic installation instructions.
+In the near future, this will be extended with guides on the Git/Jupyter Book workflow, as well as some recipes and examples on Jupyter Book components.

-**Note**
+## Contributing

-In the future, development of this book will likely take place on the TU Delft GitLab instance.
+Feedback is always welcome.
+If something doesn't work, or if you have suggestions, you can always make an issue on the Issue Board or make a Merge Request.